SmithWillSuffice/ohanga-pai/content/blog/82_bat_brics.md

 these spiritual tools the working class can advance and defeat oligarchy.
 MMT adds to the critical Knowledge component of Wisdom.

+$^{}ddagger$Did someone just say "One Belt One Road"?

 ## For the Global South the Problem is not the Payments Layer

 This reminded me of when years ago some MMT activist wanted privacy respecting payments systems.
 I told him the means already exist, such as the
-[GNU Taler](https://taler.net/) software (for online payments only, but that's a huge downside).
+[GNU Taler](https://taler.net/) software (for online payments only for now, but that's not a huge downside).
 Full buyer anonymity${}^\dagger$.
 The seller is however not private.
 This is by design, so they don't escape the NIPA accounting.

 "But we have to protect anonymity of exploited workers like prostitutes...," came the cry.